Elder abuse victim’s daughter complained to Sen. Dianne Feinstein about alleged misconduct by Calif. DOJ’s Bureau of Medi-Cal Fraud and Elder Abuse

-Deborah Calvert’s full elder abuse victim story and selected primary source documents are available on Elder Abuse Exposed.com’s new victim stories page dedicated to California law enforcement agencies and prosecutors.
+Deborah Calvert’s full elder abuse victim story and selected primary source documents are available on Elder Abuse Exposed.com’s “Victims of Law Enforcement” webpage, which is dedicated to victims of California law enforcement agencies and prosecutors.

-Sen. Feinstein advised complainant of alleged BMFEA misconduct to contact Gov. Brown’s staff
+Senator Feinstein advised complainant of alleged BMFEA misconduct to contact Governor Brown’s staff

 Sen. Dianne Feinstein’s staff should be commended for taking the time to respond to Deborah Calvert’s plea for help regarding her disappointing experience with BMFEA prosecutors Claude Vanderwold and Mark Zahner in Sacramento because Elder Abuse Exposed.com knows that some California and U.S. representatives do not respond at all to complaints about government’s failure to prosecute elder abuse.
-But Sen. Feinstein’s staff is probably not aware of a fact that Elder Abuse Exposed.com readers know quite well: Gov. Jerry Brown has a dismal record as a prosecutor of elder abuse in California nursing homes.
-So, although Sen. Feinstein’s staff’s recommendation to Deborah Calvert to contact Gov. Brown’s office was well intentioned and reasonable, asking Jerry Brown to provide elder abuse protection is like asking the fox to guard the henhouse.
+But Senator Feinstein’s staff is probably not aware of a fact that Elder Abuse Exposed.com readers know quite well: Governor Jerry Brown has a dismal record as a prosecutor of elder abuse in California nursing homes.
+So although Senator Feinstein’s staff’s recommendation to Deborah Calvert to contact Govenor Brown’s office was well intentioned and reasonable, asking Jerry Brown to provide elder abuse protection is like asking the fox to guard the henhouse.

 Subject: U.S. Senator Dianne Feinstein responding to your message